 Objectives of Internal Email Newsletters

-Before going into the discussion on how to come up with excellent internal email newsletters, it’s important to know what the objectives of these newsletters are and what elements define them.
+Before going into the discussion on how to come up with excellent internal email marketing messages, it’s important to know what the objectives of these newsletters are and what elements define them.

 Why do we want to send internal newsletters to your employees?
 The following are the main reasons why they are so willingly used in various departments, such as Human Resources or Employer Branding, and organizations in general:

 - To inform.
-Email newsletters circulated within a company are used to distribute information intended for effected employees in the company.
-With information that is relevant and useful for targeted departments and employees – even regardless of hierarchical rankings.
+Email newsletters circulated within a company are used to distribute information intended for affected employees in the company.
+With the information that is relevant and useful for targeted departments and employees – even regardless of hierarchical rankings.

 - Provide framing and an external narrative.
 All employees also have their own families, friends, and social circles.
 So explaining why companies do things and giving them an easy way to be proud and spread the word, can be a very strong catalyst for word-of-mouth.